KB429861/beginners-tutorial/README.md

 #### Practice

-Try creating a Social Card component like on image below.
+Try creating a Social Card component like on the image below.

 ![Social Card](https://daveceddia.com/images/social-card.png)